Know How to Sharpen Gut Hook Blades and Keep Them Razor Sharp

 Sharpening with a Diamond Rod

-Using a sharpening stone, begin running your gut hook along its length in one direction at an even pressure.
+Using a sharpening stone, run your gut hook along its length in one direction at an even pressure.

 This indicates that it is ready for flipping over and doing again on the other side until reaching desired sharpness.

-Once both sides are complete, inspect your work closely by running your thumb against either side of it carefully - if it passes without snagging then you are ready to go!
+Once both sides are complete, inspect your work closely by carefully running your thumb against either side - if it passes without snagging, you are ready to go!

-Repeat these same steps regularly after use to ensure your gut hook stays in top condition all season long.
+Repeat these steps after use to ensure your gut hook stays in top condition all season.

 Also, check out our article on the best mechanical broadheads.